nxp-imx/imx-sm/sm/doc/arch.md

 System View {#SYS_ARCH}
 ===========

-Running System Management (SM) outside the Cortex-A is an optional feature on i.MX9.
+Running system management outside the Cortex-A is an optional feature on i.MX9.
 When done, SM runs on the Cortex-M33, aka the System Control Processor (SCP).
 In this case, the Cortex-M33 is not available to run customer applications.
-The SM firmware runs on the Cotex-M33 bare metal and does not make use of an RTOS.
+The SM application runs on the Cotex-M33 bare metal and does not make use of an RTOS.
 It isn't shareable (other than with FuSA elements such as SCST and SAF) and additional customer functionality may interfere with the real-time response of the SM.